Ken Burton: Biography

-Burton's parents relocated from the West Indies to the United Kingdom, and he attributes his love for music to early childhood home experiences, which included listening to older siblings rehearse their instruments, and family spiritual gatherings, where singing would take place, often in harmony.
+Burton's parents relocated from the West Indies to the United Kingdom in the 1960s, and he attributes his love for music to early childhood home experiences, which included listening to older siblings rehearse their instruments, and family spiritual gatherings, where singing would take place, often in harmony.
 He attended the Ryelands Primary School in South Norwood, where he was actively involved with music, including playing in the newly formed steel band.
 His participation in the steel band was the subject of a local newspaper feature on his music-making activity.
 He went on to become a choirmaster, specialising in gospel music at the church he attended, the Selhurst Seventh-Day Adventist Church.
 He is still an active member of that church, and still directs the choir.
+He then went on to Trinity School, Croydon, on a music scholarship, pursuing 9 O-levels, and 3 A levels, and thereafter pursued his professional academic music studies at Goldsmiths College, University Of London, which is now named Goldsmiths University.
+His studies included music analysis, techniques, composition, music production, performance, Classical music history, and post 1945 twentieth-century music.
+Whilst at the college, he won a prize for the highest marks in aural perception, and was regularly used as an accompanist for instrumentalists, and the chorus.
+Following graduation, he was invited back to Goldsmiths as chorus master, and director of the chamber choir.